Bosham

 The Basics

-Pushchair: Pushchairs will make it to the end of the road.
+Pushchair: Pushchairs will make it to the end of the road (30 minutes), after which, you can continue inland or turn back.

-Dogs: Dogs are welcome, but you will probably want them on leads around the village and on the quay.
+Dogs: Dogs are welcome, but will need to be on leads around the village and on the quay.
+Keep them under close control around sea birds.

-Refreshments: There are lots of choices such as Shoreside Café and Pop In Cafe which are operated by The Millstream Restaurant and you will also find Wendy’s Tea-Room, or The Anchor Bleu Pub.
+Refreshments: There are lots of choices such as Shoreside Café and Pop In Cafe, Wendy’s Tea-Room, or The Anchor Bleu Pub.
 A picnic on the quay is also pleasant (no tables, bring a blanket).
+Ice creams and traditional sweets can be bought at Bosham Sweets and Ice Cream and if you get the ferry to Itchenor, you can choose from The Quarterdeck cafe or The Ship Inn.

 Toilets: There are public toilets in the car park.